 Similar to developing a grant proposal, it is your responsibility to develop a budget that includes your projected expenses.
 Use estimates as needed.
 Discuss materials, supplies, and related costs with your partner organization.

 This situation is more typical of doctoral students due to the scope of projects, however situations vary.
-The maximum award during the Spring 2021 cycle is $5,000.
+The maximum award during the Fall 2021 cycle is $10,000.
 Consider whether a portion of your project fits within that budget and applying to fund that portion of your work.
 Include any details about how this portion of your work fits into a larger project, if applicable.

 Is it advantageous to apply for less than the maximum funding?

 A strong proposal includes a budget that clearly corresponds with what you are proposing to do.
-If your work can be done with less than $5,000, you should develop a budget accordingly.
 However, budget needs vary depending on individual projects, so this is up to the applicant.

 If there are some additional, unanticipated expenses while I am in the field, can I apply for additional funding?